-We currently contract manufacturing operations to third parties, and clinical quantities of our lead product candidates are manufactured by these third parties outside the U.S., including in China, with additional capacity sourced from India.
+We currently contract manufacturing operations to third parties, and commercial quantities of OGSIVEO and clinical quantities of our product candidates are manufactured by these third parties outside the United States, including in China, with additional capacity sourced from India.
 We expect to continue to use such third-party manufacturers for such product candidates.
 Any disruption in production or inability of our manufacturers in those countries to produce adequate quantities to meet our needs, whether as a result of a natural disaster or other causes, could impair our ability to operate our business on a day-to-day basis and to continue our development of our product candidates.
-Furthermore, since certain of these manufacturers are located in China, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the U.S. or Chinese governments, political unrest or unstable economic conditions in China.
+Furthermore, since certain of these manufacturers are located in China, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China.
 For example, a trade war could lead to tariffs on the chemical intermediates we use that are manufactured in China.
 Any of these matters could materially and adversely affect our business and results of operations.
+Legislative proposals have been introduced that, if enacted, would limit government contracting or renewals, loans, or grants with certain biotechnology service providers in China which, if extended more broadly to industry members, could create supply interruptions and require identification of new suppliers.
 Any recall of the manufacturing lots or similar action regarding our product candidates used in clinical trials could delay the trials or detract from the integrity of the trial data and its potential use in future regulatory filings.
 In addition, manufacturing interruptions or failure to comply with regulatory requirements by any of these manufacturers could significantly delay clinical development of potential products and reduce third-party or clinical researcher interest and support of proposed trials.
 These interruptions or failures could also impede commercialization of our product candidates and impair our competitive position.
 Further, we may be exposed to fluctuations in the value of the local currencies in China and India.
 Future appreciation of the local currencies could increase our costs.
 In addition, our labor costs could continue to rise as wage rates increase due to increased demand for skilled laborers and the availability of skilled labor declines in such countries.